 Those readers familiar with the typical construction of a semiotic (or “Greimas”) square are no doubt puzzled by how I’ve proceeded.
 Instead of first naming the “positive” and “negative” terms (i.e., our square’s top left and top right vertices), thus forming an initial binary relationship between two contrary terms, I’ve instead first named the positive term (in this case, Golf Club) and our contradictory or “complex” term (in this case, Caddy Shack).
 Fredric Jameson is not wrong when he claims that the “neutral” term (bottom-left vertex) of a semiotic square is always trickiest to figure out; I always leave that paradigm for last.
 In my experience, though, a semiotic square’s “negative” term (top-right vertex) is almost as tricky.
 Over the years, I’ve come to realize that it’s best to triangulate our way towards the elusive “hermeneutic” code (formed by the paradigms at top right and bottom left) via a second semiotic square.

 Voilà!
 Fig. 4 (above) features a second semiotic square, rotated 45 degrees from the first square.
 The resulting potent geometrical figure may be familiar to Muslims, for example, as a Rub el Hizb, to Hindus as a Star of Lakshmi, or to Mormons as the Seal of Melchizedek.
+Or to those of us who’ve made a pilgrimage to Norbiton, as the Plan of Sforzinda.
 However, I’m afraid there is no esoteric religious aspect to the G-Schema — sorry.